aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_general.rst

   such as an ml.p3.16xlarge.

-  The following image illustrates how 2-way data parallelism and 4-way model parallelism is distributed across 8 GPUs: the models is partitioned across 4 GPUs, and each partition is added to 2 GPUs.
+  The following image illustrates how 2-way data parallelism and 4-way model parallelism is distributed across 8 GPUs: the model is partitioned across 4 GPUs, and each partition is added to 2 GPUs.

   .. image:: smp_versions/model-data-parallel.png
       :width: 650